ESMG/gridtools/examples/README.md

 The library does not yet support conversion of boundary or forcing files.

+## mkGridsExample14.ipynb

+This example shows how different grids require different `angle_dx` calculations.

+## mkGridsExample14.py

+This is the same as Example 14 python notebook.

 ## mkGridsShowLoggers.py

 This scripts demonstrates how to access logging